nicklatch/fullStackOpen/README.md

 # Fullstack Open

-This repo will contain all exercised, projects, and other relevant material for the course
+This repo will contain all exercises, projects, and other relevant material for the course